Why am I running for Congress?

 With an awareness of the difficulty—and various makeups—of families, I want to always make them a focus and a priority.

-I want to work hard towards achievement of the American ideals of freedom, justice, and happiness by helping each individual the best he or she can be in the pursuit of happiness…
+I want to work hard towards achievement of the American ideals of freedom, justice, and happiness by helping each individual be the best he or she can be in the pursuit of happiness…

 …with a realization that the best leaders are first and foremost servants of the people.

 Lacy Johnson, Candidate for Minnesota's 5th Congressional District